 - activation of gene transcription in the cell nucleus.

-Fortunately, thyroid disease can be helped by dietary suggestions I discuss in my book Period Repair Manual.
+Fortunately, thyroid disease can be helped by dietary suggestions I discuss in Chapter 11 of my book Period Repair Manual.